-On a well-fitting wrap dress, the waistline and ties sit at the narrowest part of your waist, without bunching in the bodice fabric.
-To ensure a dress’s waistline corresponds with your waist, carefully measure from your neckline to waistline at center front and center back and compare it to the front and back bodice patterns.
+On a well-fitting wrap dress, the waistline and ties sit at the narrowest part of the waist, without bunching in the bodice fabric.
+To ensure a dress’s waistline corresponds with your waist level, carefully measure from your neckline to waistline at center front and center back and compare it to the front and back bodice patterns.
 Shorten or lengthen the pattern as necessary.

 Do you own any wrap dresses, or are you planning to make one?
 If you often wear wrap dresses, what are some of the design or construction elements that draw you to this iconic design?

 Log in or create an account to post a comment.Sign up Log in